brisberg/spindle/docs/Dev Notes.md

 Update 12/7/20:

 Actually the above is not necessary.
-Gulp can be invoked programatically by simple requesting and then invoking the task directly.
+Gulp can be invoked programmatically by simple requesting and then invoking the task directly.
 There is no need to execute gulp in a child process.